 A way to avoid conflict has long been sought.
 A seemingly uncomplicated approach is for nations to share peace and prosperity through dialogue and tolerance.
 The recipe of dialogue entails not imposing one's values or faith on others.
 It involves respecting different peoples' treasured values and beliefs.
 It is necessary to understand and appreciate, or at least tolerate, different cultures and religions.
 The ASEM (Asia-Europe Meeting) Interfaith Dialogue, under the framework of the Asia-Europe Summit, is just such a platform.
 It brings nations together from two continents to address their diversity and commonality in faith and culture, with the hope of convergence for the sake of humanity.

-Following is an excerpt of a recent article by World Harmony Organization's World Harmony Diplomacy Watch quoting People's Daily.
+Attached is an excerpt of a recent article by WHO World Harmony Diplomacy Watch quoting People's Daily.
 President Hu Jintao made the speech on China's new foreign policy of building a harmonious world at the United Nations Summit marking the 60th anniversary of the establishment of the world body.
 The merits of his speech are self evident.

 His words received wide approval and the policy is thought fruitful in 2005.
 The policy helped to lift China's international status, fundamentally because of its pursuit of balance.
 That is, to balance national development against international responsibilities, economic benefits against political and security interests, relations with world powers against those with various countries, and reform against the maintenance of world order.

 In the spirit of "performing great deeds" China has decided to take responsibilities of a big nation.
 During his meeting with President Bush, President Hu said explicitly that the China-U.S. cooperation will be on global scale.
 For world harmony US and China must work together to reach harmony consensus.
 This means cooperation on many fronts, including environmental collaboration and energy common strategy.
 I hope our next president will take the hint and play the lead role.
 That is how best America can preserve our leadership.